Tai Chi Rooting

 Improved Flexibility

 “I would like to express my appreciation and thanks for the benefits I have already noticed due to my participation in the Tai Chi class.
 I have experienced an improvement in my flexibility.
-I am now able to do things which were not possible in the last three years due to pain from arthritis.
+I am now able to do things that were not possible in the last three years due to pain from arthritis.
 Thanks!

 Why Try the 3 Class Trial?